Coronavirus: India records 35,871 new cases – highest jump since December 6

 The country has recorded more than 20,000 infections for eight consecutive days now.

+Meanwhile, the health ministry said that that the total number of cases with the United Kingdom, South Africa and Brazil variants of the virus stood at 400, ANI reported.

+The five states of Maharashtra, Punjab, Karnataka, Gujarat and Tamil Nadu accounted for 79.54% of the new cases in the last 24 hours, the health ministry said in a release.
+As many as 18 states and Union Territories have not reported any deaths in the last 24 hours.

-Since starting the vaccination drive in mid-January, India has administered over 3.64 crore vaccine doses, the health ministry said in a statement.
-Of these, 14.03 lakh vaccine doses given till Wednesday 7 pm.
+Since starting the vaccination drive in mid-January, India has administered over 3.71 crore vaccine doses, the health ministry said.
+More than 20 lakh shots were given on Wednesday.

 According to the Indian Council of Medical Research, 23,03,13,163 samples were tested up to March 17.
 Of these, 10,63,379 were tested on Wednesday.